Women in China: Policies on divorce

 The 2003 divorce law removed the requirement that couples undergo mediation prior to divorce.

 As of 2019, women initiated more than 70% of divorces in China.

-During Xi Jinping's general secretaryship, the resurgent propaganda of traditional family values in Chinese discourse with the aim to increase birth rate created more obstacles more divorce.
+During Xi Jinping's general secretaryship, the resurgent propaganda of traditional family values in Chinese discourse with the aim to increase birth rates created more obstacles for divorce.
 In 2020, the "民法典" [minfadian; Civil Code] adopted at the Third Session of the Thirteenth National People's Congress on May 28 introduced a 30-day "cool-off period" for divorce.
 Article 2077 in Book Five Chapter IV states "Where either party is unwilling to divorce, he may withdraw the divorce registration application within thirty days after such an application is received by the marriage registration authority.
 Within thirty days after expiration of the period provided in the preceding paragraph, both parties shall personally visit the marriage registration authority to apply for issuance of a divorce certificate, and failing to do so will cause the divorce registration application to be deemed as withdrawn."
 The news regarding the implementation of "cool-off period" immediately triggered widespread outrage on social media platforms, for many think it interferes with their marital freedom and even jeopardizes the condition for victims of domestic violence.
 Regarding the worries of the general public, the Legislative Affairs Commission with the NPC Standing Committee claims that extreme situations including domestic violence and drug abuse do not need a "cool-off period" which only concerns with consensual divorce and those cases would be solved by lawsuit.
 However, several cases of domestic violence or murder after the "cool-off period" came in effect pose doubts regarding the reality of such practice.